 With respect to one of the subsidiaries(Orchid Hotels Pune Private Limited) reference is invited to note 32.1(d) of notes to the consolidated financial statements.
 As against the lender's (International Asset Reconstruction Private Limited ('IARC')) claim upto 24th December 2018 of Rs.
 42,110.91 lakhs, the liability as per the books is only Rs.
 18,833.99 lakhs (this amount includes interest liability accounted in books upto 30th September 2013).
 IARC has acquired the loans on assignment from Asset Reconstruction Company India Limited ('ARCIL') at a consideration of Rs.
 13,500 lakhs.
 Interest has not been provided from 1st October 2013 till 31st March 2019.
 In our opinion, the same is not in compliance with Ind AS 23- Borrowing Cost.
-In the opinion of the management, no further liability for interest is required to be accounted considering the proposal for amicable resolution of the sattlement of the loan (including interest) is under process and management's expectation that settlement amounts under the books.
+In the opinion of the management, no further liability for interest is required to be accounted considering the proposal for amicable resolution of the settlement of the loan (including interest) is under process and management's expectation that settlement amount would not be higher than the amounts already recorded in the books.
 Further, the change in claim by the lender from 25th December 2018 till 31st March 2019 has not been considered above.